-You will need to back any phone call up in writing by completing the multi-agency referral online form https://devoncountycouncil.outsystemsenterprise.com/MASH/homepage
+You will need to back any phone call up in writing by completing the multi-agency referral form.
+This is available from the OSCP website.
+You must then send it in by secure email which is clearly highlighted on the referral form:

-MASH Secure email: mashsecure@devon.gov.uk
+MARU Secure email: multiagencyreferralunit@cornwall.gov.uk